earthly/website/blog/_posts/2023-10-30-the-roi-of-fast.md

 While that might seem significant, it's actually a small part of the whole story.
 Developer productivity is really where most of the returns come from.

-## Return: Developer time saved
+## Return: Developer Time Saved

 [XKCD #303](https://xkcd.com/303/)

 In a [study conducted by Google and published in IEEE Software (Jaspan and Green, 2023)](https://www.computer.org/csdl/magazine/so/2023/04/10176199/1OAJyfknInm), the authors found that "even modest build latency improvements are helpful" with regards to improving developer productivity.
 The study was conducted in search for some speed threshold above which developers would stop switching tasks and stay in-context, and thus gain dramatically improved productivity.
 Sadly, no such threshold was identified, suggesting instead that the benefits follow the speed-up factor linearly.

-> While it’s disappointing to not have an ideal target number, it’s also an opportunity.
+> While it's disappointing to not have an ideal target number, it's also an opportunity.
 Every change to build latency can increase the likelihood of developers staying on task, although if there are longer build latencies, one would need a proportionally larger change to see an impact.

 GitHub, has also previously [talked about CI speed](https://github.blog/2022-12-08-experiment-the-hidden-costs-of-waiting-on-slow-build-times/).
 This blog post takes for granted the fact that CI build time improvements are directly translatable to developer time saved.